lshapz/movie_notebook/README.md

 One of the first things I googled in this search was "IMDb API."
 Turns out they do not have an official one, but a kindly Internet fellow has created one, available at http://www.omdbapi.com/.

-Seeing the options reminded me of some family history: namely, my father used to keep a paper notebook in which he logged every movie he saw and his rating of it.
+Seeing the options reminded me of some family history: way back in the pre-PC 1980s, when my dad was a young movie nerd around NYC, he kept a physical notebook where he logged every film he saw and his rating thereof.
 This app is designed to function similarly.

 When you go to add a movie, the search box leads to the OMDb Search API.
 It returns several relevant options (so if you search The Dark Knight, you'll see, among other choices, The Dark Knight 2008 & The Dark Knight Rises 2012).
 You can select one of those options (to add another one you'll have to make another query) and assign it your personal rating.